sudorandom/kmcd.dev/content/posts/2024/benckmarking-grpc-go/index.md

 }
 {{< /chart >}}

 This benchmark measured the performance of handling requests with an empty message.
-This means there's no data being exchanged, so it focuses on the overhead of handling gRPC requests themselves.
+This means no actual data is being exchanged, so it focuses on the overhead of handling gRPC requests themselves.

- - **grpc-go** was the clear winner, processing over 20,000 requests per second.
+ - **grpc-go was the clear winner**, processing over 20,000 requests per second.
- - **connectrpc** followed closely behind at around 16,000 requests per second.
+ - **connectrpc followed closely behind** at around 16,000 requests per second.
- - **grpc-go (with ServeHTTP)** lagged behind at roughly 14,000 requests per second.
+ - **grpc-go (with ServeHTTP) lagged behind** at roughly 14,000 requests per second.

 ## Test Two: Something slightly more realistic
 This scenario uses a larger message with most of the protobuf types to exercise all of the different code paths when marshaling and unmarshalling protobuf messages.